Guitar tunings: E♭ tuning

-Rock guitarists (such as Jimi Hendrix on the songs Voodoo Child (Slight Return) and Little Wing) occasionally tune all their strings down by one semitone to obtain E♭ tuning.
+Rock guitarists (such as Jimi Hendrix on the songs "Voodoo Child (Slight Return)" and "Little Wing") occasionally tune all their strings down by one semitone to obtain E♭ tuning.
 This makes the strings easier to bend when playing and with standard fingering results in a lower key.
 It also facilitates E shape fingerings when playing with horn instruments.
+Grunge band Nirvana also used this tuning extensively throughout their career, which they used occasionally on their album Bleach, and on every song from In Utero.
+Guns N' Roses guitarist Slash also commonly uses E♭ tuning on songs such as 'Sweet Child o' Mine' and 'Welcome to the Jungle'.

+Many older bands use E♭ tuning during live shows to play songs originally recorded in standard tuning: this is usually to make it easier for the (often ageing) singer.
+An example is Led Zeppelin's 2007 reunion concert, where most of their set list was played in E♭.

 D tuning

 D Tuning, also called One Step Lower, Whole Step Down, Full Step or D Standard, is another alternative.
 Each string is lowered by a whole tone (two semitones) resulting in D-G-C-F-A-D. It is used mostly by heavy metal bands to achieve a heavier, deeper sound, and by blues guitarists, who use it to accommodate string bending and by 12-string guitar players to reduce the mechanical load on their instrument.
 Among musicians, Elliott Smith was known to use D tuning as his main tuning for his music.
-It was also used for several songs on The Velvet Underground's album The Velvet Underground & Nico.
+It was also used for several songs on the Velvet Underground's album The Velvet Underground & Nico.
+Metal band Megadeth has also been using this tuning since their album Dystopia to facilitate frontman Dave Mustaine's age and voice after his battle with throat cancer.